mkoutra/subtitles-delay/README.md

 # Subtitle Delay
-This tool adds a time delay to a .srt subtitle file.
+**Subtitle Delay** is a simple tool designed to add a time delay to subtitle files.
+It supports commonly used subtitle formats such as `.srt` and `.sub`, allowing users to easily adjust the timing of subtitles for synchronization with audio or video content.

 ## Compiling
 You can create the `subtitle_delay` executable using one of the following methods: